vignetteapp/vignette/README.md

 ## Commercial Use

-While Vignette is NPOSLv3, for-profit agencies who wish to use Vignette for their performers, please contact [Ayane Satomi](mailto:chinodesuuu@gmail.com) for a negotiation.
+While Vignette is NPOSLv3, for-profit agencies who wish to use Vignette for their performers, please [open a ticket](mailto:support@vignette-project.atlassian.net) for a negotiation.